scloud19/SECipedia/AWS/IAM.md

                 Ex:  We can also say this set of users has access to this s3 bucket, and another has access to a different s3 bucket.

-                    See more about this template below.
-                    Policy templates
-                        Admin: Full access to AWS services and resources Power User Access: Admin but no user/group management Read Only
-                        You can only assign 2 policys to a role
-                        * We don't have to use a template

                     We then create a user and assign them the group "developers".
             Roles: Similar to a group, but you can assign both users and AWS resources (like EC2).
 This allows you to centralize your account management so you don't store credentials on EC2, etc.  (This is a best practice)